Working with The Royal College of Nursing we have outlined some relevant advice for staff working on mental health inpatient wards.

 How should we keep the ward community together?

-Every ward is a community of people – staff and patients.
+Every ward is a community of people – patients and staff.
 As much as possible, this community should work together to best ensure the safety of everyone.
 But we cannot expect “business as usual” at this time.
 Each ward will have to find a way to focus on physical safety and infection control as the main priority.
-Key to managing this will be ward cohesion, communication and adapting as a community within local services.
+Key to managing this will be ward cohesion, communication, and adapting as a community within local services.

 How should we deal with visiting and visitors?